RizvanaBegum/launching-a-scalable-application-in-aws-cloudformation/README.md

 ## Prerequisites
 - AWS account with sufficient permissions to create the necessary resources.
-- AWS CLI installed and configured on your local machine.
 - A key pair for SSH access to EC2 instances.
 - Basic knowledge of AWS services (EC2, RDS, VPC, Route 53) and CloudFormation.